thehappyanarchist/foundryacks/README.md

 Autarch, Adventurer Conqueror King, Adventurer Conqueror King System, and ACKS are trademarks of Autarch LLC.
 You may find further information about the system at <http://autarch.co>.
 #### Artwork
 Weapon quality icons, and the Treasure chest are from Rexxard, and came with the Old School Essentials System for Foundry VTT (Unofficial) by U~man which can be found at <https://gitlab.com/mesfoliesludiques/foundryvtt-ose>.
-Other icons are distributed under the Creative Commons 3.0 BY license and are available on <https://game-icons.net>.
+Other icons used in the compendium are distributed under the Creative Commons 3.0 BY license and are available on <https://game-icons.net>.
+A list of icon authors and contributors for that project can be found on the website, or at <https://game-icons.net/about.html#authors>.